nolauren/teaching/DHandR.md

   ------------------------------ ----------------------------------------------------

 <span>**Course Description:**</span>
- In this graduate course, we will explore applying computational image analysis with R. By the end of the semester, we will:
+ In this graduate course, we will explore ways of using a large corpus of images to pose and answer humanities questions.
+We will take a critical approach to the theory and practice of analysing visual culture at scale.
+By the end of the semester, we will:

 -   Understand the core concepts and methods of image analysis

+-   Understand how to apply image analysis to address humanities questions

 -   Become familiar with the programming language R

--   Understand how to apply image analysis to answer humanities scholarly questions

--   Learn how to work collaboratively in the humanities

 The course will culminate in a final project.
 No prior programming experience expected or required.